ricardomm7/leaflink/docs/sprintB/us001/01.requirements-engineering/Readme.md

 > **Question:** Will a list of competences be provided?
 >
-> **Answer:** No. The human resources manager defines it and the system saves it for later association with a profile.
+> **Answer:** No. The Human Resources Manager defines it and the system saves it for later association with a profile.

 > **Question:** Which information can be introduced to create a new skill?
 >